JustinMountain/ruby_programming/chess/README.md

 note: will need to convert movement to consider array drawing (invert and consider 0)

+2021-08-07
+- Added player correction method to remove nodes which have player's own pieces at the target location

 2021-08-06
 - Work done on Pawn object, working on check_validity
   - Need to add control for player/direction to valid_moves(?)